If your property is connected to a communal or district heating system, we will include the cost of heating and hot water in your service charges.

 We are continuing to install more individual meters where possible as part of planned major works upgrades.

 New heating and hot water statements

-The new statements will provide more accurate detail about how much heating and hot water is being used (either at block level, or individual flat level) compared to your estimated charge.
+The new statements provide more accurate detail about how much heating and hot water is being used (either at block level, or individual flat level) compared to your estimated charge.

-The four pilot blocks are:
+The four pilot blocks were:

 - Bramwell House, Churchill Gardens estate (block meter)